Shot-down stable processes: Introduction

 So far we have not specified to which jump processes $X$ we apply the shooting-down procedure.
 In principle the construction is very general, but in this work we focus on the isotropic $\alpha$-stable L\'evy process \cite{MR3185174}.
 The process is associated with the fractional Laplacian $\Delta^{\alpha/2}:=-(-\Delta)^{\alpha/2}$ as generator, see, e.g., \cite{MR3613319}.
 The resulting shot-down process will sometimes be called \textit{shot-down stable}.
 For many results, we also restrict ourselves to bounded smooth ($C^{1,1}$) sets $D$, see Definition~\ref{def:C11}.
 We leave largely open the case of less regular open sets, even Lipschitz, and more general Markov processes killed at the shot-down time.

 The paper is organized as follows.
 In the Section \ref{sec:Preli} we present necessary definitions and elementary facts concerning the shot-down process.
 In Section~\ref{sec:Hunt} we define the heat kernel of the process and discuss the relationship between the heat kernels of the killed process and the shot-down process.
 In Section~\ref{sec:lk_bound} we compare the killing measures of the two processes.
 In Section \ref{sec:quad-forms} we compute the corresponding Dirichlet form.
-Sharp estimates of the Green function of the shot-down process are provided in Section~\ref{sec:Green}.
-A counterexample for the Harnack inequality in Section~\ref{sec:Harnack-fails} ends the paper.
+Sharp estimates of the Green function of the shot-down process are provided in Section~\ref{sec:Green}, which ends the paper.

 Let us describe the results in more detail.
 One important aim of our work is to study the heat kernel $\phD$ of the shot-down process.
 To this end, in Theorem \ref{thm:stopping-time} we first assert that $\sigma_D$ is a stopping time for general open sets $D$.
 In Theorem \ref{thm:symmetry} we show that $\phD$ is symmetric in the space variables.
 In Theorem \ref{thm:inc} we prove for bounded smooth $D$ that $\phD$ is comparable to the heat kernel $\pD$ of the killed process if and only if $D$ is convex.